METS-Programme/ugandaemr-usermanual/point-of-care-poc/work-flows/reception.md

       ![Check in popup](../../images/poc/poc_check_in_token.png).
 At this moment the patient is checked in and in the queue you selected as the _"next service point"_
+6. Repeat the process for all patients that must be checked in on that particular day.